‘Tangled Before Ever After’: Rapunzel Gets Her Hair Back In New Trailer

 — Wednesday Comix (@WednesdayComix) January 16, 2017

-It’s understood in the original film that once Rapunzel’s hair is cut, the magic dies, which is why it turned brown once it was cut in the original movie.
-Yet, when we see Rapunzel in the trailer, she has her hair back which leaves us with so many questions!
+If you’ve seen Tangled, then you know that once Rapunzel’s hair is cut, the magic dies, which is why it turned brown in the original movie.
 Tangled: Before Ever After’s one-minute trailer doesn’t tell us how Rapunzel got her hair back, but at least we’re not the only ones confused!
-Flynn, known now as Eugene. is also in the dark about how his eventual wife got back her signature locks back.
+Flynn, known now as Eugene, is also in the dark about how his eventual wife got back her signature locks.

 He says, “I won’t ask how it grew back.
 I’m sure there’s a reasonable explanation that you’ll share when you’re ready.”

-For the time being, Rapunzel wants to keep the “how, what or when” a secret and we can’t blame her.
+For the time being, Rapunzel wants to keep the “how, what or when” a secret.
+Either that or the answer is lost on even her.
+When his prompting doesn’t work, Eugene adds, “Oh, come on really?”

 Rapunzel's hair is long again in #Tangled sequel.
 New trailer reveals how: https://t.co/7bGiskRDU8 pic.twitter.com/nvBNySqmq9